Junior Research Fellow at St John's College

 As a side project, I am also interested in the conservation of the Balearic Shearwater, Europe’s only critically endangered seabird.
 I am part of a team investigating the demography and foraging behaviour of the species with a view to informing fisheries policy in the western Mediterranean where it is caught as bycatch.

-J. Wynn, J. Collet, A. Prudor, A. Corbeau, O. Padget, T. Guilford and H. Weimerskirch.
+J. Wynn, J. Collet, Aurélien Prudor, A. Corbeau, O. Padget, T. Guilford and H. Weimerskirch.
+(2020).
 Proc.
 Roy.
 Soc.
-B. in press.
+B.

 N. Gillies, A. L. Fayet, O. Padget, M. Syposz, J. Wynn, S. Bond, J. Evry, H. Kirk, A. Shoji, B. Dean, R. Freeman & T. Guilford.
 Short-term behavioural impact contrasts with long-term fitness consequences of biologging in a long-lived seabird.
 Scientific Reports, 10, 15056.
 2020

 J. Wynn, O. Padget, H. Mouritsen, C. Perrins and T. Guilford.
 Natal imprinting to the Earth’s magnetic field in a pelagic seabird.
 Current Biology.
 2020.